So You Want To Host An EC Meeting

 When possible, we love for meals to be social events.
 We’d love to:

-- Share breakfast and lunch on Saturday (before the meeting and during a break)
+- Share with attendees a breakfast and lunch on Saturday (before the meeting and during a break)

 - Explore local restaurants (rather than chains we could eat at when we’re home)